tuist/tuist/projects/docs/docs/building-at-scale/caching.md

 ### Warming the cache

 Warming the cache is the process of building, hashing, and storing cacheable targets in the cache.
-We recommend setting up a continuous integration pipeline that runs on every master commit and executes the [cache](commands/cache.md) command:
+We recommend setting up a continuous integration pipeline that runs on every main branch commit and executes the [cache](commands/cache.md) command:

 ```bash
 tuist cache warm
 ```

-To warm the cache of only specific targets and their dependencies, you can run:
+To warm the cache with only specific targets and their dependencies, you can run:

 ```bash
 tuist cache warm FrameworkA FrameworkB
 ```

-To warm the cache of only targets not defined in your project or workspace (for example, external dependencies), you can run:
+To warm the cache with only targets not defined in your project or workspace (for example, external dependencies), you can run:

 ```bash
 tuist cache warm --dependencies-only